angela-d/brain-dump/ux-stuff/remove-hum-microphone-linux.md

-# Removing Microphone Hum on Linux Desktop
+# Removing Microphone Hum or Buzzing on Linux Desktop
 Pulseaudio in Debian doesn't appear to have noise cancellation on, by default.

 I attempted to add this to `~/.config/pulse/default.pa` and Pulseaudio would crash each reboot; it appears to have to be done in the defaults of `/etc/pulse/`